caiorgarcez/TestGit/README.md

 This repository presents the basics of Git.
 A good reference for commands is found [here](https://www.youtube.com/watch?v=HVsySz-h9r4).

 -----

-### Some useful commands
+### Useful commands

 The first step is to create a folder called: ''Git'' for cloning your repositories and modify them.
 Go to any directory of your choice and run in Git Bash:
 `$ mkdir  Git"`